Gauravpatel-Cloud/delta/README.md

 # delta
-This is demo Git &amp; Github Class
+This is demo Git &amp; Github Class.